KingdomOfEnds/Azure-Time-Series-Insights/csharp-tsi-ga-sample/README.md

 description: This sample covers how to call the Query API from Azure Time Series Insights GA environments using C# and MSAL.NET
 ---

-# Query the GA Reference Data Management API from Azure Time Series Insights using C# and MSAL.NET
+# Call the Query API from Azure Time Series Insights GA environments using C# and MSAL.NET

 This C# example demonstrates how to call the Query APIs from Azure Time Series Insights GA environments using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) as described in the [Query data from the Azure Time Series Insights GA environment using C#](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-query-data-csharp) article.